pwdel/postgresloginapiherokudockerflask/README.md

 1. Use the basic [Flask app deployed on Heroku using Docker](https://github.com/pwdel/herokudockerflask) discussed above.
 2. In the Dockerfile, add volumes for Postgres and instructions to include a database as well as installation procedures.
 3. Start a new Heroku app, login and provision the app, ensuring that it works along with Postgres.
+4. Ensure database working
-4. Setup Web Forms on Flask, Allow Web Forms to Talk to Database
+5. Setup Web Forms on Flask, Allow Web Forms to Talk to Database
-5. Setup Password Hashing
+6. Setup Password Hashing
-6. Use flask-login library, implement it.
+7. Use flask-login library, implement it.
-7. Setup User model
+8. Setup User model
-8. Allow login and logout functionality
+9. Allow login and logout functionality
-9. Setup user registration
+10. Setup user registration

 ### Setting Up the Basic, Previously Used Flask App